The Five “W’s” of Getting Children Their First Pet

-Who also includes the person(s) in your family that will be caring for the little critter, be it a canine, feline or another type of an animal.
-This includes feeding, cleaning, exercise and an extensive list of other responsibilities.
+Who also includes the person(s) in your family that will be caring for the little critter, be it a canine, feline, or another type of animal.
+This includes feeding, cleaning, exercise, and an extensive list of other responsibilities.
 Make sure to discuss these important tasks and ensure they’re being accomplished once the newest member of the family arrives and settles into your routine.

 WHEN you bring a new animal into your household is another important decision and careful consideration to weigh.
 For some families, they may already have an existing pet when they bring home an infant.
 Others need to consider the age(s) of the children in their household when choosing an appropriate pet.

 According to medical research from John Hopkins, the sooner, the better for this type of interaction to take place for youngsters, especially infants.
 Studies have shown that infants exposed to pet dander, other types of animal, and other allergens are less likely to develop asthma, allergies, and other respiratory problems later in life.

 WHERE: As discussed previously, a shelter or rescue group should at least be considered, but we can also pose the question about “where” the animal’s place is within your household.
 Their sleeping quarters, the place where they will be fed and watered should be decided well in advance of their arrival.